Start a blog and publish blog posts.

 Every company is now a media business

-No matter what other industries your business are in, you are part of the media landscape.
+No matter what other industries your business is in, you are part of the media landscape.

 You'll have to promote your business by demonstrating knowledge through your content to your audience.